 After watching the incredible The Story Lives on at Sovereign Hill videos, which you can watch here http://www.thestoryliveson.com.au, about life in the goldfields, Raffles and Sugarpuff decided to immerse themselves into two action packed days living the gold rush life.
 They came out the other side not only entertained, but educated and incredibly grateful for their own easy lives.
 And they’ve decided to share their own stories.

-Turns out one of the most popular experiences at Sovereign Hill with Kids, it must be said that, from the moment they picked up a pan at Sovereign Hill’s Red Hill Gully Diggings, both Raffles and Sugarpuff were struck down with a serious case of gold fever.
+Turns out one of the most popular experiences at Sovereign Hill for families, it must be said that, from the moment they picked up a pan at Sovereign Hill’s Red Hill Gully Diggings, both Raffles and Sugarpuff were struck down with a serious case of gold fever.
 Indeed, they even managed to sluice their way to half a dozen pieces of the glittering stuff.
 Though given their find has a collective value of about three cents, I think they’ll might have to work a little harder before they strike it rich.
 They also went underground, with our gorgeous guide Andre, as their ridiculously neurotic mama was too claustrophobic, on the Red Hill Mine Tour to discover the dark and dangerous world of deep lead mining.
 They checked out (a replica) of the 69-kilogram welcome nugget, and on a mine tram through a dark tunnel into the Secret Chamber, to follow the adventures of two Chinese diggers as they search for gold.

 His Story:“When I first saw the gold pans I though panning for gold would be boring, but as soon as we started and I found a bit of gold on my very first try, I was hooked.
 If I’d had my way, I would have stayed at the diggings all day.
 I really liked going into the mines as well.
 That was where the old prospectors found the huge chunks of gold that would make them really rich.
 There was even a 69-kilogram nugget, the second biggest ever found in the world, which was huge.
 The coolest thing was seeing how they melted gold into blocks, the one we saw was worth like $160,000 but they locked it up in a bullet proof case before I could grab it.
 Darn it.”